-Below Deck Fishbox
+Below Deck Fishboxes

-The fishboxes located in the cockpit are drained by a diaphram pump located in the bilge.
+The fishboxes located in the cockpit are drained individually by diaphragm pumps located in the bilge.
 Pump out and clean the fishboxes after each use.
 Refer to Drainage Systems for more information on the fishbox drainage.

 Helm Seat